estructuraPy/sigepy/docs/source/index.rst

 for structural vibration analysis and system identification.
 It integrates both existing libraries and custom-built algorithms to enhance the implementation of advanced modal analysis and signal processing methods.

-**SigePy** is an advanced Python library specialized in structural vibration analysis and system identification, with robust capabilities for processing experimental and operational modal data.

 :Author: Angel Navarro-Mora
 :Contact: ahnavarro@anmingenieria.com
 :Copyright: 2025, estructuraPy